wedesoft/www.wedesoft.de/_posts/2023-09-29-blender-animate-bones-assimp.md

   * select the armature and the sphere and bake another action
   * push down the generated actions and the sphere action and rename to the same name (e.g. "CubeAction") so that they will later become one animation in glTF
   * check the control action back on so that all actions are checked now
-  * export the glTF with the animations with "Merge Animation" set to "NLA Track Names" (no need to check bake all actions)
+  * export the glTF with the animations with "Animation Mode" set to "NLA Tracks"

 You can use the LWJGL Assimp Java library to import the animations into Clojure as follows: